Neutron-star seismology with realistic, finite-temperature nuclear matter: Thermodynamics and the equation of state

 \section{Thermodynamics and the equation of state}

-We begin with a discussion on the thermodynamics of the nuclear matter.
+We begin with a discussion on the thermodynamics of the nuclear matter (for additional comprehensive discussions on this topic, see Refs.~\cite{2015PPN....46..633T,2017RvMP...89a5007O,2022EPJA...58..221C}).
 This is a natural place to start since the thermodynamics encode the microscopic nuclear interactions and determine the material properties of neutron stars.
 We want to examine the information we need in order to construct realistic, finite-temperature stellar models and how this relates to the fundamental thermodynamics.

 Consider a small element of fluid in the neutron star from the point of view of a local inertial reference frame that moves along with the fluid. \footnote{The fluid element is small in the sense that its extensive variables are infinitesimal relative to their totals across the neutron star.} The thermodynamical state of the fluid parcel is fully characterised by its extensive variables---total energy $E$, entropy $S$, proper volume $V$ and particle numbers $\{ N_\text{x} \}$, where $\text{x}$ labels the particle species---and intensive variables---temperature $T$, pressure $p$ and particle chemical potentials $\{ \mu_\text{x} \}$.
 An infinitesimal change in the total energy $dE$ of the fluid element is related to variations in the other extensive variables $(dS, dV, \{ dN_\text{x} \})$ through the first law of thermodynamics.
 In the inertial frame, the first law can be expressed as \cite{2021LRR....24....3A}